raafat-hantoush/python-data-analysis-studio/README.md

 # Installation
 1. clone this github repository into your local machine.
-2. setup a new conda environment with all the packages listed in the requirments.txt file using the commmand below. requirements.txt file is located inside the web_app folder.
+2. setup a new conda environment with all the packages listed in the requirments.txt file using the command below. requirements.txt file is located inside the web_app folder.

 ```conda create --name <env> --file requirements.txt```